At Willowbrook Dental Clinic, we can help you restore your smile with dental crowns.

-Veneers are used to improve only the appearance of a tooth, and not its structural integrity.
+Veneers are used to try and improve only the appearance of a tooth, and not its structural integrity.
 Crowns, on the other hand, are customarily indicated for teeth that have sustained significant structural damage.
 They can even be used to replace missing teeth.
 Crowns may be placed on natural teeth, or on dental implants.

 How should I take care of my crowns?